AODQ/ztoadz/README.md

 # ztoadz / MTR

-this is just a toy project to play around with Zig in a real-time graphics context.
+this is a toy project to play around with Zig in a real-time graphics context.

 to test: `zig test tests/package.zig -lc -lOpenCL --main-pkg-path .`